 The message in the Ezoic Dashboard says “25% of domains using this technology perform significantly worse than the average site“

-Ezoic users who know nothing about site speed and who don’t think critically will act like members of a cult and start spreading ignorance as soon as they see that recommendation.
+Ezoic users who know nothing about site speed can start spreading ignorance as soon as they read those type of recommendations

 - Use another theme

-The first one is the laziest approach to site speed and the second is a good opportunities to present Ezoic LEAP as the new savior.
+The first one is the laziest approach to site speed and the second is an attempt to present Ezoic LEAP as the new speed savior.